 Summary and Conclusions

-The new 132KV WalanaDGS along with 500m associated132kV linetransmission lineis a feasible and sustainable option from the power transmission, engineering, environmental, and socioeconomic points of view.
+The new 132KV SanjarpurDGS along with 500m associated132kV linetransmission lineis a feasible and sustainable option from the power transmission, engineering, environmental, and socioeconomic points of view.
 Implementation of the EMP is required and the environmental impacts associated with the subproject need to be properly mitigated, and the existing institutional arrangements are available.
 Additional human and financial resources will be required by MEPCO to complete the designs and incorporate the recommendations effectively and efficiently in the contract documents, linked to payment milestones.
 The proposed mitigation and management plans are practicable but require additional resources.

 This IEE, including the EMP, should be used as a basis for an environmental compliance program and be included as an Appendix to the contract.
 The EMP shall be reviewed at the detailed design stage.
 In addition, any subsequent conditions issued by PEPA as part of the environmental clearance should also be included in the environmental compliance program.Therefore, continued monitoring of the implementation of mitigation measures, the implementation of the environmental conditions for work and environmental clearance, and monitoring of the environmental impact related to the operation of the subproject should be properly carried out and reported at least twice per year as part of the project performance report.